We've independently reviewed this article to make sure it's as accurate as we can make it.

 Does your circuit breaker keep tripping with nothing plugged in?
 You’re not alone.
 While the whole incident may sound nasty and mildly annoying, the solution is often simple.
 Determine the root cause of the problem and fix it.
 Easy, right?

 Well, it’s not always that easy because there are so many reasons why your breaker could be tripping.
 It could be a sign of overload, short circuit, or ground fault.
-You can start by unplugging it and resetting it.
+You can try resetting it by cycling the breaker – turn it completely off (it should click) and then turn it back on.

 However, if it keeps tripping without any load, you may want to dig a little deeper to identify the problem and that’s probably why you’re here.